Estimated reading time: 5 minutes

 The facility review council meets regularly to discuss strategies for facility management, identify facility update needs, and plan for future expansions or remodels.

-This group also facilitates ensuring that staff work areas meet employee job requirements and gives direction on standard furniture, décor colors, campus way-finding, and mechanical equipment needs.
+This group also ensures that staff work areas meet employee job requirements and gives direction on standard furniture, décor colors, campus way-finding, and mechanical equipment needs.

-For instance, this active oversight group is key to assisting the church in the planning and execution of sanitation protocol.
+For instance, this active oversight group is key to assisting the church in planning and executing sanitation protocols.

 This council meets with the budget review committee to ensure large capital expenditures are budgeted and resources are available when needed.